Public Art and Community Engagement

 We curate and produce group exhibitions with sustainability themes.
 CrossRoads, on the Fenway, 2014,and Energy Necklace at Jackson Homestead in Newton, 2013, were our group shows of outdoor installations and sculpture by New England artists.

-Other Works: Susan Israel’s installations appear in group exhibitions regularly in eastern Massachusetts, always connecting her climate change messaging with the exhibition theme.
+Susan Israel’s work has been included in many group exhibitions in eastern Massachusetts, always connecting her climate change messaging with the exhibition theme.
+She also enjoys collaborations, and collaborated with Sculptor Peter Lipsitt on sculptures in these group shows:

 Old Frog Pond Farm Sculpture Walk, Harvard, MA.
 Around the Pond and Through the Woods Sculpture Walk, annual fall show.